Close Menu

 What should I pack for my trip to the Grand Canyon?

 When packing for your trip to the Grand Canyon, be sure to bring comfortable hiking shoes or boots, layers of clothing for changing weather conditions, sunscreen and a hat for sun protection, and a refillable water bottle.
-(See Also: When’s The Best Time To Visit Gatlinburg – Unforgettable Moments)
+(See Also: What Is The Best Time Of Year To Visit Patagonia – Discover Now)

 Are there any safety concerns I should be aware of when visiting the Grand Canyon?